mattledevs/underscores/README.md

 ```sh
 $ gulp
 ```

-The default task will run and do nothing.

-To run individual tasks, use `gulp <task> <othertask>`.

-## Where do I go now?

-You have an empty gulpfile and everything is installed.
-How do you REALLY get started?
-Check out the [recipes](recipes) and the [list of articles](README.md#articles) for more information.

-## .src, .watch, .dest, CLI args - How do I use these things?

-For API specific documentation you can check out the [documentation for that](API.md).

-## Available Plugins

-The gulp community is growing, with new plugins being added daily.
-See the [main website](http://gulpjs.com/plugins/) for a complete list.

 Here are a few notable tasks you can run form this setup.
 To view the entire list, please view the package.json file.